 While enquire and inquire mean the same, and the meaning of the corresponding nouns: inquiry and enquiry is also the same, there is some difference in how people use them.

-Normally, enquire or enquiry is used for general investigation of fact e.g. enquiring about the time of a movie and ticket price etc.
+Normally, enquire or enquiry is used for the general investigation of fact e.g. enquiring about the time of a movie and ticket price etc.

-Inquire or inquiry is used for formal investigation of an act, fact or crime etc. So you always inquire from a criminal.
+Inquire or inquiry is used for formal investigation of an act, fact or crime, etc. So you always inquire from a criminal.

-It is never enquire!
+It is never enquiring!